enonic/old-xp-doc/doc/operations/folders.rst

     Configuration files are placed here, including Virtual Host and system.properties.

   data/
-    Additional data like exports, snapshots and dumps.
+    Additional data like exports and dumps.
 This folder will not appear until certain operations are run.

   deploy/
     Hot deploy directory.
 Applications are automatically installed upon placing their JAR files in this directory.